clustershed/myrmidon-k3s/README.md

   - Needed for flux-system installation and encrypted yaml.
 - A github access token for the renovate bot.
   - Necessary for renovate to make pull requests for updates.
+- Copy this repo to your own, and change necessary values.
+  - The script is built for this repo specifically until expanded on to use/create a different repository.

 Download the post-install script.
 ```shell